The University of Kentucky works to provide courses and programs to students across the state of Kentucky, the country and abroad.

-Before offering online programs in another country, the University of Kentucky must conduct a regulatory review to determine what requirements must be met to operate there.
+Before offering online programs in another country, the University of Kentucky must conduct a regulatory review to determine what requirements must be met.
 That review explores a variety of topics such as requirements for international authorization, recognition of degrees for purposes of employment or transfer of credit, data privacy and cybersecurity, tax obligations, business registration, copyright and intellectual property rights, export controls, marketing restrictions, etc.

 While the University of Kentucky works to carefully track compliance issues related to online global education, it is the student’s responsibility to ensure compliance with their local laws and regulations and to understand current circumstances or special requirements including but not limited to: